 Just don’t overdo it, or you’ll find yourself Keeling over.

-NOTE: Brat is open now.
+NOTE: Brat is open daily from noon (no dinner service on Sundays).
 You can find out more, check out the full menu, and make a booking at their website right HERE.

 Brat | First Floor, 4 Redchurch Street, E1 6JJ